TheRefraction/TheRefraction/README.md

 # Hi there, I'm Corentin HAUTEFAYE

 🎓 Third-year Computer Science student at the University of Technology of Belfort-Montbéliard (UTBM) | Expected graduation: 2028
-🔍 Currently looking for a **6-month internship** starting from September 2026 as a Software/Computer Engineering Assistant
 📍 Based in Belfort, France

 ---